World-class environmental research platforms for a sustainable society

 South African Environmental Observation Network (SAEON) is a long-term environmental observation and research facility of the National Research Foundation (NRF).
 SAEON’s three focus areas are environmental observation, data management and education outreach.
 The Department of Science and Innovation provides core funding for these activities.

-SAEON has a distributed network of seven nodes, two research infrastructures and a national office.
+SAEON has a distributed network of seven nodes, three research infrastructures and a national office.
 The research network covers the major terrestrial and marine ecosystems in South Africa and supports well over 100 researchers and students a year.

 Reflecting on 21 years of NRF-SAEON